huggingface/blog/fine-tune-vit.md

       eval_steps_per_second   =       7.97

 Finally, if you want, you can push your model up to the hub.
 Here, we'll push it up if you specified `push_to_hub=True` in the training configuration.
+Note that in order to push to hub, you'll have to have git-lfs installed and be logged into your Hugging Face account (which can be done via `huggingface-cli login`).

 ```python
 kwargs = {